-Direct enquiries are a number one priority for sales, and they need to have a system where they know exactly who is making them, and what their past interaction with the business is.
+Direct enquiries are the number one priority for sales.
+They need to have a system where they know exactly who is making enquiries, and what their past interaction with the business is.

-How many staff members are interacting with the business?
+How many of your prospects staff members are interacting with the business?

-Say you offered a free download or product that was being used widely in a company by junior staff members, the chief of their department may be unaware of this.
+Say you offered a free download or product that was being used widely in a company by junior staff members.
+The chief of their department may be unaware of this.
 If a potential customer has lots of staff members who have expressed an interest in your business, their chief should be called by sales.
 You can find out who the appropriate person to talk to may be via LinkedIn.
 Several micro interactions by various people in a company can be a “hot lead”, even if none of those people have interacted strongly or made a direct enquiry.

 Who is viewing your site?

 A website visitor analytics tool such as LeadLander can be incredibly effective.
 I’ve spoken to many people who are against them, as they claim that if a person was interested, they’d have called.
 Not true.
 A company may be digesting your blogs and finding your website very useful.
 They may only have you as a consideration or be shopping around.
-By looking at them as a whole lead on your CRM, and viewing their other activity, you may be able to work out what their intentions are, and decide whether to give them a call now or later.
+By looking at them as a whole lead on your CRM, and viewing their other activity, you may be able to work out what their intentions are.
+You can then decide whether to give them a call now or later.

-Where sales teams go wrong with this, is calling whoever shows up on their web visitor analytics tool right away, which can actually be a turn off for someone who’s a regular reader of your blogs.
+Where sales teams go wrong with this, is calling whoever shows up on their web visitor analytics tool right away.
+This can be a turn off for someone who’s a regular reader of your blogs.
 They don’t need a call every time they check in to see if you have new content.
-With a lead scoring system, you can measure which web pages they visit, and how many times they visit, and see what you think calls for a call.
+With a lead scoring system, you can measure which web pages they visit, and how many times they visit.
+Then see what you think calls for a call.